vicky41298/AppleCounter/README.md

 # AppleCounter
-A simple react app to increment and decremnet value.
+A simple react app to increment and decrement value.